Thriving with Metastatic Cancer

 Life doesn’t slow down for a cancer diagnosis, but that doesn’t have to be a bad thing.
-Like Doherty explains beautifully, it’s important to remember that a cancer diagnosis – even stage four – does not mean the end of your life.
-In fact, our experts say that prioritizing your overall wellbeing and continuing to do the things that you love can be very beneficial.
+In fact, our experts say that prioritizing your overall wellbeing and continuing to do the things you love can be very beneficial.

-Dr. Geoffrey Oxnard, a thoracic oncologist at Dana-Farber Cancer Institute, shared three things he tells his lung cancer patients about living with the disease:
+Dr. Geoffrey Oxnard, a thoracic oncologist, shared three things he tells his lung cancer patients about living with the disease:

 - Don’t act sick – “You can’t mope around,” he said.
 “Do things, and in doing things, you will stay active.”

 - Don’t lose weight – “Eat what you need to do to not lose weight,” he said.
 “I like my patients pleasantly plump.”

 - Don’t be a tough guy – “When you’ve got lung cancer, you need work with your doctor to keep your medical conditions under control.”